igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 1. the packet carrying the delay bit might be lost;

 2. an endpoint could stop or delay sending packets because the application is limiting the amount of traffic transmitted;

-To deal with these problems, the algorithm provides a procedure named "recovery process" to regenerate the delay sample and to inform a possible observer of the problem so the measurement can be restarted.
+To deal with these problems, the client generates a new delay sample if more than a predetermined time (`T_Max`) has elapsed since the last delay sample transmission (including reflections).
+Note that `T_Max` should be greater than the max measurable RTT on the network.
+See {{tmax-selection}} for details.

-#### The Recovery Process

-Absent packet loss or reordering, every spin period ends with a delay sample inside.
-If that does not happen and a spin period terminates without a delay sample inside, the client waits a further spin period; then, it creates a new delay sample by setting the delay bit to 1 on the first outgoing packet of the subsequent period.

-The spin period with all delay bits set to 0 informs observers that there was a problem and delay measurements for this flow should be reset till the next delay sample is received.

 ### Reflection Phase   {#reflection-phase}

 Reflection is the process that enables the bouncing of the delay sample between a client and a server.
-The behavior of the two endpoints is slightly different.
+The behavior of the two endpoints is almost the same.

-* Server side reflection: when a delay sample arrives, the server marks the first packet in the opposite direction as the delay sample, if the outgoing packet has the same spin bit value as the delay sample.
-Otherwise, the delay sample is ignored.
+* Server side reflection: when a delay sample arrives, the server marks the first packet in the opposite direction as the delay sample.

-* Client side reflection: when a delay sample arrives, the client marks the first packet in the opposite direction as the delay sample, if the outgoing packet has the opposite spin bit value then the delay sample.
-Otherwise, the delay sample is ignored.
+* Client side reflection: when a delay sample arrives, the client marks the first packet in the opposite direction as the delay sample.
+It also updates the `ds_time` variable when the outgoing delay sample is actually forwarded.

 In both cases, if the outgoing delay sample is being transmitted with a delay greater than a predetermined threshold after the reception of the incoming delay sample (1ms by default), the delay sample is not reflected, and the outgoing delay bit is kept at 0.

-Note that reflection takes place for the delay sample regardless of its position within the spin period, as long as it stays within its original spin period.

-A time threshold for the retransmission of the delay sample is used to eliminate measurements that would overestimate the delay due to lack of traffic on the endpoints.
+By doing so, the algorithm can reject measurements that would overestimate the delay due to lack of traffic on the endpoints.
 Hence, the maximum estimation error would amount to twice the threshold (e.g. 2ms) per measurement.

+### T_Max Selection {#tmax-selection}

+The internal `ds_time` variable allows a client to identify delay sample losses.
+Considering that a lost delay sample is regenerated at the end of an explicit time (`T_Max`) since the last generation, this same value can be used by an observer to reject a measure and start a new one.

+In other words, if the difference in time between two delay samples is greater or equal than `T_Max`, then these cannot be used to produce a delay measure.
+Therefore the value of `T_Max` must also be known to the on-path network probes.

+There are two alternatives to select the `T_Max` value so that both client and observers know it.
+The first one requires that `T_Max` is known a priori and therefore set within the protocol specifications that implements the marking mechanism (e.g. 1 second which usually is greater than the max expectable RTT).
+The second alternative requires a dynamic mechanism able to adapt the duration of the `T_Max` to the delay of the connection.

+For instance, client and observers could use the connection RTT as a basis for calculating an effective `T_Max`.
+They should use a predetermined initial value of `T_Max` (e.g. 1 second) and then, when the first valid RTT is measured, change `T_Max` accordingly.
+Therefore, the selected `T_Max` should be large enough to absorb any possible variations in the connection delay (e.g. three times the computed RTT).

-### Two Bits Delay Measurement: Spin Bit + Delay Bit
+### Delay Measurement using Delay Bit

-When the Delay Bit is used, a passive observer can use delay samples directly and avoid inherent ambiguities in the calculation of the RTT in spin bit analysis, such as heuristic validation of the goodness of an edge signal.
+When the Delay Bit is used, a passive observer can use delay samples directly and avoid inherent ambiguities in the calculation of the RTT as can be seen in spin bit analysis.

 #### RTT Measurement